Combat System

 3

-When you draw an Ace, keep it as a temporary Power Card!
+When you draw an Ace, choose: use it for damage or reserve it as a Pocket Ace to spend later as a color-only Power Card!

 Partial Success (DR 3): You hit, but damage is halved (round up).
 A 5 damage hit becomes 3 damage on a partial success.